taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 Pronouns: She/her/hers

 Phenotype: Mediterranean.
 Long, straight, hair that she keeps coloured purple.
 Light olive skin.
 Extremely petite, even smaller than Min.
 Large dark-green eyes and a slightly upturned nose.

+### Where does this character come from?

+Rhee was born in orbit, to mortician parents who work for the Space Consortium.
+This places Rhee and her family amongst the upper echelon, but because they perform a function that Orbiters would rather not think about, Orbiters consider them to be on the lowest rung of Orbiter society.
+But Rhee is tired of living a life of perfect convenience, tired of the dull routine on the Orbiter vessels, where everything is sterile and controlled and predictable.

 ### What does this character want?